Tasmanian Main Line Company: Initial proposals

 The idea of a railway linking Hobart with Launceston went back at least as far as 1855 when a move was put forward by a member of the State Upper House to put $2,000 aside in the estimates for a survey, which in turn led in 1856 to the Surveyor-General being asked to make a preliminary survey.
 Actual beginnings towards constructing a railway occurred in 1863, when Parliament allocated $10,000 for surveys of the route to the north.
 One proposed route by Messrs.
-Doyne, Major and Willett of the Launceston & Western Railway, was similar to the future line built by T.M.L. but had an easier grade, was twenty kilometres longer and would enter Hobart via Park Street instead of along the Derwent foreshore.
+Doyne, Major and Willett of the Launceston and Western Railway, was similar to the future line built by T.M.L. but had an easier grade, was twenty kilometres longer and would enter Hobart via Park Street instead of along the Derwent foreshore.
 Other routes suggested going through Green Ponds and Oatlands as more desirable, and another deviated to Antill Ponds, proceeded along the Macquarie and Isis Valleys to Longford thereby joining the L.W.R. to Launceston.

 Until the construction of the L.W.R. in the north, Hobartians had been indifferent to the idea of a railway.
 Henceforth, they pressured the government to build their own railway line, some suggesting to Devonport, with a branch going to Launceston.

-In 1868, a Royal Commission was set up to enquire into the cost of constructing a railway from the capital to Launceston.
-In respect of gauge, the Commission concluded that "the requisite conditions of comfort, speed, construction and cost have been found to combine most perfectly in the 4 feet 8½ inches gauge".
+In 1868, a royal commission was set up to enquire into the cost of constructing a railway from the capital to Launceston.
+In respect of gauge, the commission concluded that "the requisite conditions of comfort, speed, construction and cost have been found to combine most perfectly in the 4 feet 8½ inches gauge".

-Once the report of the Royal Commission was printed in the Hobart newspaper, The Mercury, no time was lost before money was voted by Parliament for a proper survey to be made.
+Once the report of the royal commission was printed in the Hobart newspaper, The Mercury, no time was lost before money was voted by parliament for a proper survey to be made.
 Through the winter of 1869, the Railway and Progressive Association called public meetings and lobbied politicians.
-During August, The Mercury almost daily called for Government action.
+During August, The Mercury almost daily called for government action.

-On 11 September 1869, the Government announced that it proposed to ignore certain of the recommendations of the Royal Commission and parts of the Survey Engineers' Report.
-The Government was ready to subsidise any company to the extent of £300,000.
-The Attorney-General introduced a Bill into Parliament to give effect to this proposition.
-After some hesitations, the Bill passed all stages.
+On 11 September 1869, the government announced that it proposed to ignore certain of the recommendations of the royal commission and parts of the Survey Engineers' Report.
+The government was ready to subsidise any company to the extent of £300,000.
+The Attorney-General introduced a bill into parliament to give effect to this proposition.
+After some hesitations, the bill passed all stages.
 It was now a question of negotiating with some company or firm of railway promoters.
 The necessary capital and professional skill was to be found in England.
 It was emphasised that the gauge was to be 5 ft 3 in and that the railway was to be completed by the last day of 1874.

-In May 1870, the Government was advised that there was an English firm prepared to form a company which could operate with a capital of £1,000,000.
-What it required was a stronger guarantee from the Government and suggested 6% on £850,000 for 30 years.
+In May 1870, the government was advised that there was an English firm prepared to form a company which could operate with a capital of £1,000,000.
+What it required was a stronger guarantee from the government and suggested 6% on £850,000 for 30 years.